-46. J Champer, J Zhao, S Champer, J Liu, PW Messer (2018).
+47. J Champer, J Zhao, SE Champer, J Liu, PW Messer (2019).
 Population dynamics of underdominance gene drive systems in continuous space. bioRxiv.

-45. J Champer, Z Wen, A Luthra, R Reeves, J Chung, Chen Liu, YL Lee, J Liu, E Yang, PW Messer, AG Clark (2018).
-Multiple loci of small effect confer wide variability in efficiency and resistance rate of CRISPR gene drive. bioRxiv.
+45. J Champer, Z Wen, A Luthra, R Reeves, J Chung, C Liu, YL Lee, J Liu, E Yang, PW Messer, AG Clark (2019).
+CRISPR Gene Drive Efficiency and Resistance Rate Is Highly Heritable with No Common Genetic Loci of Large Effect.
+Genetics.
+212:333

-44. J Liu, J Champer, AM Langmueller, J Liu, J Chung, R Reeves, A Luthra, YL Lee, AH Vaughn, AG Clark, PW Messer (2019).
+43. J Liu, J Champer, AM Langmueller, J Liu, J Chung, R Reeves, A Luthra, YL Lee, AH Vaughn, AG Clark, PW Messer (2019).
 Maximum likelihood estimation of fitness components in experimental evolution.
-Genetics (in press).
+Genetics.
+211:1005

-41. BC Haller, J Galloway, J Kelleher, PW Messer*, PL Ralph* (2018) (*co-senior authors).
+40. BC Haller, J Galloway, J Kelleher, PW Messer*, PL Ralph* (2019) (*co-senior authors).
 Tree-sequence recording in SLiM opens new horizons for forward-time simulation of whole genomes.
-Molecular Ecology Resources (in press).
+Molecular Ecology Resources.
+19:552

 39. NR Polato, BA Gill, AA Shah, MM Gray, KL Casner, A Barthelet, PW Messer, MP Simmons, JM Guayasamin, AC Encalada, BC Kondratieff, AS Flecker, SA Thomas, CK Ghalambor, NL Poff, WC Funk, KR Zamudio (2018).
 Narrow thermal tolerance and low dispersal drive higher speciation in tropical mountains.
 PNAS.